jantonguirao/nvImageCodec/docs/sphinx/index.rst

 NVIDIA nvImageCodecs
 ======================================
-nvImageCodecs is a library of accelerated codecs with unified interface.
+The nvImageCodecs is a library of accelerated codecs with unified interface.
 It is designed as a framework for extension modules which delivers codec plugins.

 This nvImageCodecs release includes the following key features: